Published 30 March 2020, updated 1 September 2020.

 In the wake of panic buying and crowded big stores, the farmgate becomes an appealing purchasing option that gives you access to the freshest, most nutritious produce and helps a small business keep the wheels turning.
-Orchards haven’t stopped fruiting, and garden beds are laden with produce in this peak autumn period.
+Orchards haven’t stopped fruiting, and garden beds are laden with produce.
 The Yarra Valley and Dandenong Ranges are Melbourne’s food bowl so there are plenty of bulk buy options too.

 Sew and grow

 Veggie plots across the region are being prepared for new seedlings, and for those who already have their fruit and veggie gardens humming along, there is often excess to share.
 Farm gates such as Rayner’s Orchard have extensive nurseries so you can not only buy produce now, you can buy your own veg and fruit trees for later while you are there.

 Preserving and storing fruit and veg

 Of course, once you’ve stocked up on some fresh produce, ‘some to eat now-some to save for later’ comes into play.
 If you’ve been hanging onto those pasta sauce jars and empty food containers you’ve got the opportunity for an amazing day in the kitchen preparing portions to freeze, bottle, pickle and dry.
 There are plenty of online resources to guide you, or ask your mum for a Zoom lesson!